AnhadSawhney/TiBasicMath/README.md

 found here: https://education.ti.com/en/software/details/en/CA9C74CAD02440A69FDC7189D7E1B6C2/swticonnectcesoftware

 All of the three calculators mentioned above use the ti connect ce software.
 Install the version of the software that is made for your operating system (windows/osx/linux).

+### To update the calculator OS

+To update the calculator's operating system, visit this webpage https://education.ti.com/software/, select your calculator and download the os and apps bundle if availible, otherwise just the os.
+Then, connect the calculator to your computer with the USB cable and click Actions -> Send OS/Bundle to calculator.
+Finally, select the file you downloaded and wait for the installation to complete.

 ### To transfer these programs to your calculator:
 1. Click "clone or download" at the top right corner, then click download zip